kmesh-net/kmesh/docs/proposal/dns_resolve.md

 proposal will be implemented, this is the place to discuss them.
 -->

 In theory, we can think of implementing dns resolver either in kernel or userspace.
-Considering the complexity, I suggest we do that in kmesh daemon.
+Considering the complexity, I suggest we do that in Kmesh daemon.

 ![DNS Resolver Arch](./pics/dns-resolver.svg)